nixworks/public/news/2010/08/24/index.md

 ##### Department of Justice
 ### [The United States Department of Justice states that it will appeal a decision by United States federal judge Royce C. Lamberth to block an executive order by President Barack Obama to expand embryonic stem cell research. ](/news/2010/08/24/the-united-states-department-of-justice-states-that-it-will-appeal-a-decision-by-united-states-federal-judge-royce-c-lamberth-to-block-an-e.md)
-_Context: Federal District Judge, Barack Obama, embryonic stem cell, Department of Justice, U.S. President, executive order, Royce C. Lamberth_
+_Context: embryonic stem cell, Department of Justice, Federal District Judge, Royce C. Lamberth, U.S. President, executive order, Barack Obama_

 ##### Samantha Cameron
 ### [Samantha Cameron, wife of the British Prime Minister David Cameron, gives birth to the couple's fourth child, a girl. ](/news/2010/08/24/samantha-cameron-wife-of-the-british-prime-minister-david-cameron-gives-birth-to-the-couple-s-fourth-child-a-girl.md)